 You have a wide variety of weekend getaway destinations around Budapest.
-If you don’t want to travel far from Budapest, Szentendre is an excellent choice.
-The city awaits with vibrant cultural and artistic programs almost all year round.
-It is not a coincidence, that it is one of the most popular cities, that attracts not only people from the capital, but everyone else too.
+If you don’t want to travel far from the capital city, Szentendre is an excellent choice.
+The city awaits vibrant cultural and artistic programs almost all year round.
+It is not a coincidence, that it is one of the most popular cities, that attracts not only people from the capital but everyone else too.

 The city is a treasure box!
-Let it be hiking, sightseeing, romantic dinner, museum visit, or water sports, everyone finds their favourite activity in Szentendre!
+Let it be hiking, sightseeing, romantic dinner, museum visit, or water sports - here, everyone finds their favorite activity!

 Since Szentendre offers numerous options, in this article I mainly collected the museums and sightseeing spots.
 I listed the top 12 sights of Szentendre, what you need to know about them, what their opening hours are, and how much you need to pay for entry.